yojoots/libbitcoin-system-wiki/Credit-Expansion-Fallacy.md

 The distinction between hoarding and investment is essential to the understanding of credit expansion.
 Hoarded money is under the control of its owner, as if in a vault, buried in the back yard, or stuffed in a mattress.
 This is inherent in the meaning of ownership.
 The lender of money is not the owner of the money, even though a loan is considered savings.

 A lender requires liquidity to operate, and as such must hoard a certain fraction of savings.
-When a loan is created the borrower owns the amount of capital lent.
+When a loan is created the borrower owns the amount lent.
 The borrower also requires liquidity, and so hoards a certain fraction of the loan.
 Any remainder of the loan is necessarily invested.
 This implies that the borrower has become a lender.
 The process continues until all capital that exists is hoarded.

 The amount hoarded is sometimes referred to as the owner’s "reserve", but properly it is the owner’s hoard, a fraction of that owner’s total savings.
 This use of the word reserve should not be confused with its use in the state money context of [reserve currency](Reserve-Currency-Fallacy).
 The term “fractional reserve banking” is a reference to the ratio of a bank’s hoard to its total savings.